Skip to main content

 The solution requires a hybrid architecture: deterministic rules where they work, keyword matching for known vocabulary and LLM reasoning as a calibrated fallback - each layer with explicit confidence scoring and provenance tracking.

-The Architecture: A Multi-Stage Pipeline
+Multi-Stage Pipeline

 An end-to-end claims processing pipeline moves raw documents through five stages, each with quality gates and audit logging.